xapi-project/xen-api/doc/design/README.md

 -   If a linux domU kernel has the netback, blkback or blktap modules then they away pages via `alloc_empty_pages_and_pagevec()` during boot.
-This interacts with the balloon driver to break the assumption that, reducing the target by $x$ from a neutral value should free
-    $x$ amount of memory.
+This interacts with the balloon driver to break the assumption that, reducing the target by `x` from a neutral value should free `x` amount of memory.

 -   Polling the state of the host (particular the xenstore contents) is a bit inefficient.
 Perhaps we should move the policy values